Tantatorn-dev/deathtalk-photobooth/README.md

 [Deathtalk](facebook.com/DeathTalkative) is a group which aims to create a space where young people can engage in open and normal conversations about life and death.
 Deathtalk Photobooth is a website that contains questions designed to assess one's readiness for death.

+ - Designed by Napat Suwannasorn (Ohm)
+ - Developed by Tantatorn Suksangwarn (Thyme)

 ## Developing